Category: EasternLoop2016

 The last touristy thing we did was go to the Charleston Tea Plantation where we learned all about what goes into making the tea we drink.
 It was pretty cool and…it was free.
 Seriously.
 The tour and all the samples you want…free.
 It’s definitely worth a stop.

 So, there you have it!
 Our two week stay in Charleston!
-We didn’t see even half of what there was to see!
+We didn’t see even half of what there was to see so we’ll definitely have to go back!

 See y’all down the road!